Panna cotta is an Italian easy dessert, which means “cooked cream”. This dessert is a pudding which is thickened with

-I google searched writing “coconut, dessert” but did not see anything that would interest me, except for a coconut panacotta with pumpkin.
-That gave me the idea of a panacotta, so typing coconut, panacotta, I got lots of interesting recipes and decided to follow this one.
-I read a few more to see what ingredients are usually used and getting a rough idea, I decided to make a vanilla panacotta and serve it with strawberries which I had at home.
+I google searched writing “coconut, dessert” but did not see anything that would interest me, except for a coconut panna cotta with pumpkin.
+That gave me the idea of a panna cotta, so typing coconut, panna cotta, I got lots of interesting recipes and decided to follow this one.
+I read a few more to see what ingredients are usually used and getting a rough idea, I decided to make a vanilla panna cotta and serve some with strawberry sauce and some with chocolate and cherry preserve.

 I’m submitting this recipe to Linda from Got Milk?
 I saw the event some days ago and I promised I would post a recipe as Linda wants to inform younger ladies of how important it is to breastfeed their children.
 Linda gives very detailed information why women should breast feed and here are some of her examples: